zmike/zmike.github.io/_posts/2023-01-17-get-dumber.md

   76, descriptor_1image,                                  127761,       100.0%
 ```

-According to Clang this makes performance worse, but also the performance is just worse overall?
+According to Clang this makes performance worse, but also the performance is just worse overall?!?

 ## Final Thoughts